-The current curriculum consists of (i) six required courses, also called introductory courses, which every CAAM PhD student must complete; (ii) distribution courses of which CAAM PhD students must complete six courses, one out of each group; and (iii) elective courses.
-Both the six introductory courses and the six distribution courses must be completed before a student advances to PhD candidacy status.
-The introductory courses and the distribution courses should not be taken as Pass/Fail.
+The current curriculum consists of (i) five required courses, also called introductory courses, which every CAAM PhD student must complete; (ii) distribution courses of which CAAM PhD students must complete a minimum of three courses, one out of each area; and (iii) elective courses, of which CAAM PhD students must complete a minimum of one three-credit lecture courses.
+Both the five introductory courses and the four distribution and elective courses must be completed before a student advances to PhD candidacy status.
+The introductory courses, the distribution courses, and the one elective should not be taken as Pass/Fail.